45th Infantry Division (France): 1914

 Tirailleurs marocains wounded on the banks of the Marne, September 1914.

 Monument in memory of the defence of the Chambry cemetery by the Zouaves of the 45th Division on 6 and 7 September 1914.

 Elements of the cavalry corps assist with the evacuation of the wounded of the Moroccan brigade, who have seized Penchard.
 Battle of the Marne, 8 September 1914.

 6–13 September : engaged in the First Battle of the Marne.
 From 6 to 10 September, Battle of the Ourcq.
 Took part in the fighting towards Penchard, Chambry, Aisne, Barcy and Étrépilly, Seine-et-Marne.
 From 10 September, continued via Lizy-sur-Ourcq and Longpont (with the British Expeditionary Force), as far as Soissons.

 13 September – 3 October : engaged in the first battle of the Aisne.
 Crossed the Aisne (river) towards Soissons and repeated fighting north of Crouy.
-Then stabilization of the front and occupation of a sector in this region.
+Then stabilisation of the front and occupation of a sector in this region.
 On 23 and 30 September, French attacks towards the Perrière farm and north of the Montagne Neuve farm.

 3 October 1914 – 25 February 1915: withdrawal from the front and transport by railway to the Arras region.
 Engaged, from 5 October, in the First Battle of Artois.
 Fighting in the region of Bailleul-Sir-Berthoult, Roclincourt, Thélus and Écurie.
 Stabilization and occupation of a sector towards Roclincourt and La Targette (mine warfare).

 31 October : front extended to the right towards the Maison Blanche.

 5 November : Took part in the fighting towards Écurie and north.

 16 November : reduced front on the left to the south of La Targette.

 28 November : German attack towards Écurie; from 27 to 29 November French counter-attacks.

 7–8 December : new German attacks and French counter-attacks.

 17–18 February 1915 : French attacks.